-Texas A&M University is ranked among the top video game design schools in the nation, according to new ratings by Animation Career Review, an online career resource for aspiring animators, game designers and digital artists.
+Texas A&M University, ranked among the top video game design schools in the nation, according to new ratings by Animation Career Review, an online career resource for aspiring animators, game designers and digital artists.

 Texas A&M landed at the No. 7 spot among public schools and colleges and No. 21 among public and private programs nationally in the 2018 game design school rankings.
 In the state of Texas, Texas A&M took the No. 1 ranking among public universities.
 Only Southern Methodist University outranked Texas A&M among public and private schools in the state.
 For students pursuing a gaming-related master of fine arts, Texas A&M ranked fifth in the nation.